Sign up for our newsletter

 Receive our monthly round up of what's new with WordPress.

-Besides high-quality design, functionality, and SEO, web accessibility is another box your WordPress website needs to tick.
-Yet, it isn’t the first thing most people think of when mulling over what makes a good website.
+Besides high-quality design, functionality, and SEO, website accessibility is another consideration your WordPress website needs to tick.
+Yet, it isn’t the first thing most people think of.

-Web accessibility isn't too different from accessibility in the physical world.
+Website accessibility isn't too different from accessibility in the physical world.
 Imagine running a website that as many people as possible can access, no matter their background or impairment.
-To achieve that, you’ll need to build the virtual equivalent of a ramp, at the very least!
+To achieve that, you’ll need to build the virtual equivalent experience, at the very least!

-So it's no wonder some countries now regulate website accessibility by law.
+It's no wonder some countries now regulate website accessibility by law.
 In fact, during the first half of 2018 alone, as many as 1,053 web accessibility lawsuits were filed in federal court.
-That’s a whopping 23% hike from the previous year!
+That’s a massive 23% hike from the previous year!

 You can easily test whether your site meets accessibility standards by using accessiBe’s free accessibility and compliance testing tool, aCe.